Together with a team of UX/UI design experts, I was invited to join the brand launch of Jio in Mumbai, India.

 The challenge to combine vivid aesthetics with clear, intuitive navigation spanning several areas.

-Together as a team, we developed a uniform design language that perfectly combines cultural authenticity and usability and put our wireframes accordingly in a Design prototypes um.
+Together as a team, we developed a uniform design language that perfectly combines cultural authenticity and usability and put our wireframes accordingly in a design prototypes.

 That is only possible in India - and that's how the product team came up with the idea, which ended up right on our table.
 Parallel to the Jio launch, we developed the device brand LYF, which came onto the market at the same time.